16.2 C

 Dealing with the Stakeholders

 Your business will require you to interact with all the stakeholders, and you may expect some reservations at the start.
-A company will have its employees, clients, contractual agencies, and many other relations, and unless you wish to scrap everything and start from ground-up, you will have to deal with all the stakeholders.
+A company will have its employees, clients, contractual agencies, and many other relations, and unless you wish to scrap everything and start from the ground up, you will have to deal with all the stakeholders.
 You will have to understand the existing organizational plan, make your new organizational structure, and effectively communicate your strategy to all the stakeholders.
-Ideally, the first two months are enough for you to align your vision with those who you would want to continue working within your new business.
+Ideally, the first two months are enough for you to align your vision with those who you would want to continue working with in your new business.

 A Competitive Disadvantage